mrgoraya/java-design-patterns/src/patterns/momento/Readme.md

 # Description

-## Usage of momento design pattern
+## Usage of memento design pattern

-For implentation of undo mechanism
+For implentation of undo mechanism, a way to store previous state of an Object.

+## Memento
+The basic object that is stored in different states.

+In the example Editor State is Memento.

+## Originator
+Sets and Gets values from the currently targeted Memento.
+Creates new Mementos and assigns current values to them.

+In the example Editor is the Orginator.

+## Caretaker
+Holds an ArrayList that contains all previous versions of the Memento.
+It can store and retrieve stored Mementos.

+In the example History is Caretaker.

 ![Momento pattern diagram](../../assets/momento.png)